pulzze/autoflow-documentation/docs/ids/action-data-uri-decode/tooltip.md

-Parses an RFC 3986 compliant uri string into a uri map
+Parses an RFC 3986 compliant URI string into a URI object